yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 # Trying it for Yourself

-* Go to https://hypothes.is/ and paste a link, e.g. https://tools.ietf.org/html/rfc1149.
+* Go to https://hypothes.is/, paste a link, e.g. https://tools.ietf.org/html/rfc1149 and press Annotate.
 * Now open the sidebar to view existing public annotations.
 * Highlight some text and right-click it.
 You will need to sign up for an account to create your own annotations.